Diyckstra/terraform-provider-deyckstra/website/docs/r/route_table_association.md

 ## Import

-EC2 Route Table Associations can be imported using the associated resource ID and route table ID separated by a forward slash (`/`).
+EC2 route table associations can be imported using the associated resource ID and route table ID separated by a forward slash (`/`).

 For example with EC2 subnets: